 A touch of Contemporary art is to be found in Piazza Sant’Antonio, in the form of a huge mural known as “Tuttomondo” .
 It was created by American street artist Keith Haring in 1989, and is dedicated to World peace.

-Planning the perfect day in Pisa?
+What to see in Pisa in a day?
 Have a look at our itinerary.